 Long before these vessels came to Duluth, the Native American Ojibwe people had settled in this area before it was ceded to the United States in the 1800s for mining and industry.
 Today, the area is rich in Native American culture and history.

 Dotted along the North Shore are several Minnesota State Parks, such as Tettegouche, Split Rock, Temperance River, and more.
-These offer miles of trails for hikers and bikers, including the Superior Hiking Trail.
+These offer miles of trails for hikers and bikers, including the Superior Hiking Trail (this trail should be on your Minnesota outdoor adventure bucket list!).
 Why not get your Minnesota State Parks passport during your visit and start collecting your stamps?

 How to Get to Minnesota’s North Shore